Lakeview Center Psychotherapists

 The licensed mental health professionals practicing at Lakeview Center for Psychotherapy are independent practitioners whose practices are sepearate from each other.
 There is no legal relationship between these professionals.
 None of these professionals has any responsibility for the conduct of any other professional nor the clients served by other professional at Lakeview Center for Psychotherapy.

-Britt Raphling, LCPC is a licensed professional counselor with post-graduate training in relational psychodynamic psychotherapy.
-She is currently training in modern psychoanalytic group psychotherapy at the Center for Group Studies in New York.
+Britt Raphling, LCPC, CGP is a licensed professional counselor with post-graduate training in relational psychodynamic psychotherapy.
+She is currently training in modern psychoanalytic group psychotherapy at the Center for Group Studies in New York and is a Certified Group Psychotherapist.
 She was a postgraduate fellow in the Advanced Clinical Training Program at Cathedral Counseling Center.
 Britt's current interests include working with individuals regarding the transitions of young adults; issues related to parenting, divorce and blended families; disordered eating and body image concerns; mood and anxiety disorders; trauma; self-injury; and mindfulness.
 She works with adults in individual therapy and leads therapy groups for adults who are interested in better understanding their interpersonal relationships.

 Nathan Dougal, LCSW, BCD, Child and Family Therapy Coordinator, is a licensed clinical social worker with advanced training in psychoanalytic psychotherapy.
 Nathan has 14 years of experience in various mental health practice settings.
 He has been a mental health consultant for a local childcare agency for 8 years.
 Nathan is on the faculty at Loyola University School of Social Work Master of Social Work program and provides clinical supervision to Loyola and Northwestern University students, and consultation to therapists in agency / private practice.
 Nathan is board certified and sits on the American Board of Examiners in Clinical Social Work.
 As a psychoanalytic psychotherapist, he is interested in the effect of relationships on individuals, in families and in the process of psychotherapy.
 Nathan specializes in treating depression, anxiety, trauma, developmental change/growth and relationship issues.
 He provides psychotherapy to adults, couples, adolescents and children.